ctu-mrs/nimbro_network/README.md

 ```

 ### Enable multicast
-For all computers, first check if the multicast feature is enabled using the following command.
+For all computers, first, check if the multicast feature is enabled using the following command.
 ```bash
 cat /proc/sys/net/ipv4/icmp_echo_ignore_broadcasts
 ```

-If this command returns 0, the multicast feature is enabled and you can go ahead to the next section.
+If this command returns 0, the multicast feature is enabled, and you can go ahead to the next section.
-To temporary enable the multicast feature, execute the following command, however, when the computer restarts, this configuration will be lost.
+To temporarily enable the multicast feature, execute the following command, however, when the computer restarts, this configuration will be lost.
 ```bash
 sudo sh -c "echo 0 >/proc/sys/net/ipv4/icmp_echo_ignore_broadcasts"
 ```

-To permanently enable the multicast feature, edit the /etc/sysctl.conf file and add the following line, or uncomment it, if it already exists, and change its default value.
+To permanently enable the multicast feature, edit the `etc/sysctl.conf` file and add the following line, or uncomment it, if it already exists, and change its default value.
 ```bash
 net.ipv4.icmp_echo_ignore_broadcasts=0
 ```

-In order for the changes to take effect, execute the following command:
+For the changes to take effect, execute the following command:
 ```bash
 sudo service procps restart
 ```

-At this point, to check whether the multicast feature is working or not, execute the following command, at any computer.
+At this point, to check whether the multicast feature is working, execute the following command at any computer.
 ```bash
 ping 192.168.0.255
 ```

-If everything is configured properly, you should get a reply from each computer in the common network at each iteration.
+If everything is configured correctly, you should get a reply from each computer in the shared network at each iteration.

-### Host name and IP address binding
+### Hostname and IP address binding
-For all computers on a local ROS network, and for all ROS networks, modify the /etc/hosts file using your favorite text editor.
+For all computers on a local ROS network and all ROS networks, modify the `/etc/hosts` file using your favorite text editor.
 The name of each host should be the same as its machine name.

-### Setting the broadcast address in launch file
+### Setting the broadcast address in the launch file

 * Find out the broadcast ip address of the network using ifconfig
 * Set the broadcast address in `mrs_general/launch/nimbro.launch` to: